gwastro/pycbc/docs/install.rst

     Make sure you have run the command in the section :ref:`Installing lalsuite into a virtual environment` above to install unittest2 before installing PyCBC.

 To install and editable version of PyCBC you need to have `forked PyCBC to your own account <https://help.github.com/articles/fork-a-repo/>`_ and know the URL of your fork.
 This can be obtained from the clone URL on your GitHub repository page.
-This example uses the URL git@github.com:duncan-brown/pycbc.git which you should change as appropriate.
-You can read the `pip git instructions <https://pip.pypa.io/en/latest/reference/pip_install.html#git>`_ for more details on how to install a branch or a specific tag.
+This example uses the URL ``git@github.com:your-username-here/pycbc.git`` which you should change to the URL of your fork of PyCBC on GitHub.

+You can also read the `pip git instructions <https://pip.pypa.io/en/latest/reference/pip_install.html#git>`_ for more details on how to install a branch or a specific tag.

 Install the PyCBC source code from the GitHub URL using the command: